-Jaime Marroquín (PhD, University of Texas at Austin) is a specialist in Mexico and Greater Mexico cultural history from a global and transnational perspective.
-His work analyzes exchanges of knowledge between Amerindian and European cultures, and their significance for the emergence of early modern science and thought.
-He also studies the Mexican Revolution cultural legacy in both, USA and Mexico.
+Jaime Marroquín (PhD, University of Texas at Austin) is a specialist in Mexico and Greater Mexico cultural history from global and transnational perspectives.
+His work analyzes exchanges of knowledge between Amerindian and European cultures, and their significance for the emergence and consolidation of early modern science and thought.
+He also studies the cultural history of Greater Mexico as seen from its long ethnographic tradition.
 Among his publications are Diálogos con Quetzalcóatl: humanismo, etnografía y ciencia (Iberoamericana Vervuert, 2014), and La historia de los prejuicios en América: la Conquista (Porrúa, 2007).
-He is also co-editor of Translating Nature: a Transcultural History of Early Modern Atlantic Science (University of Pennsylvania Press, 2018), and Open Borders to a Revolution: Culture, Politics and Migration.
+He is also co-editor of Translating Nature: Transcultural Histories of Early Modern Science (Forthcoming University of Pennsylvania Press), and Open Borders to a Revolution: Culture, Politics and Migration.
 (Smithsonian Scholarly Press, 2013).

 Ph.
 D. (University of Texas at Austin, 2007)

 Chair of the Modern Languages Department